camillecelaries/camillecelaries.github.io/_pages/diffusion.md

 <i>Level:</i> Middle school students

-It's a congress that takes place in different cities of France every year and aims at make discover mathematics to children of different ages through games and treasure hunts.
+It's a two-day congress that takes place in different cities of France every year and aims at make discover mathematics to children of different ages through games and treasure hunts.
 <br><i>Keywords:</i> algebra, analysis, geometry, statistics, probability